absurdlylongusername/Balanciaga4/README.md

 - Source IP hash (sticky routing) - ensure client mapped to same endpoint on each connection
 - Some others

-As well as being able to hot swap with servers exist in the balancing pool.
+As well as being able to hot swap/add/remove servers in the balancing pool.

 It would also have health checks to check healthy servers and remove them from the pool when they go offline, and add them back when they come back online.

 Intelligent metrics and logging: E.g. active connections, throughput per second or minute, balancing distribution, etc.

-## My solution
+## What I managed to do

 TCP layer 4 load balancer with round robin policy and health checks, with some logging.